 BlackBerry World apps are installed using the BlackBerry World app on the phone.

 The OTA apps are available via websites.
 For OTA apps, use a browser to search for and navigate to the download links, and click on the link to install.
+Update: some of the apps are also available through the Quick Apps store.

 Some of the OTA software is no longer supported by or available from the creator, but all of the apps listed above can be found online as of February 2019.
 Searching for the app name with the version number plus “BlackBerry OTA” or “.jad” will usually lead you to a download if you’re persistent.
 If a download does not install using the BlackBerry browser, you may need to use Opera Mini to download the app.